thegsoinfosec/Offensive-.NET/README.md

 # Offensive .NET

+# Update:
+This has been burned and Defender flags it.
+However, with a little clever tweeking and editing you can most likely get it to work.
+# It's just a POC

 A collection of .NET scripts, applications for the purpose of learning offensive .NET for security professionals

 ## Disclaimer